 This is exactly why it pays off to invest in employee development.
 You can’t do so without skilled and devoted employees.

 Never underestimate and neglect the importance of employee development!
 The 2017 Gallup’s report shows that 87% of millennials rate professional growth opportunities as important to their job.
-By offering development opportunities, you may keep your employees satisfied and attract new talent.
+By offering development opportunities such as proper employee training or mentoring program, you may keep your employees satisfied and attract new talent.

 Many companies struggle with employee turnover, and it costs them time and money.
-If you want to improve your employee retention, you should consider implementing an employee development plan.
+If you want to improve your employee retention, you should consider implementing a proper training and development program

 Research shows that encouraging employee development is one of the best ways to improve employee retention, with 93% of employees saying they would work at a company longer if it invested in their careers.

-You know why you should implement an employee development plan.
+You know why you should implement an employee development plan and what are the benefits of it.
 Now let’s find out how to do it.

 If you want to prepare your employee development plans thoroughly, you should first and foremost identify your company’s growth plans and business goals.
 Then, it’s advisable to develop a projection of talent growth according to the HR department and your business partners.
 By doing so, you can prepare the stage for recruitment of new employees and establish the scope of investment in your employees to leadership roles.